WooCommerce, being the biggest e-commerce plugin of WordPress, has established a successful outcome for over 30% of all online stores in the web.

 Set Up Your Shipping Method:

-As we said earlier, WooCommerce gives you three methods to set up your shipping rates by default.
+As we said earlier, WooCommerce gives you three methods to set up your shipping rates by default (in WooCommerce shipping).

 Among the three of them, most store owners find Flate Rate Shipping Method ideal for their shipping.
 Because it’s easy and allows you to set a fixed rate of shipping cost for different shipping classes.